flyingsky/flyingsky.github.io/_drafts/2026-05-19-google-top-internal-dev-tools-2.md

 Fig also provides UI tool to rebase one CL to another CL, so it's easy to move the CL.
 All these features could be found by [git-branchless](https://github.com/arxanas/git-branchless), such as `git move`, `git record`, `git amend`, `git reword`, `git split`.
 But you have to use command line.
 For me, I like the UI tool because it's easy without any memory of commands.

+Fig has a useful feature is branch file, which moves one file to another file and keep the history.
+From the Code Search, you can find the old history of the original file.
+Github has some similar weak feature.

 ### No 4: Snipit and Screencast
 Snipit is a Chrome extension to take a screenshot of your browser or desktop window and save it online.
 Once the screenshot is generated, you can draw some arrows/shapes and some text to the screenshot, then you can share it.
 It's very useful to share the issue and data.